 We have also appointed an external organisation, Data Protection Education Ltd. as our Data Protection Officer.

 As a school we collect and process large amounts of data.
 We take our responsibility as custodians of this data very seriously and embrace the opportunities GDPR provides to make improvements in how we handle data.

 GDPR is a long-term project and we are committed to developing a privacy programme that becomes a cornerstone of our approach to data in the school.
 Whilst there will be changes, we are committed to ensuring that there is no negative impact on teaching and learning and the welfare of students and staff.

-For more information contact the school office email@example.com.
+For more information contact the Data Protection Lead, Ms Fearns, Head Teacher or the school office: email@example.com.

 The Data Protection Officer can be contacted at firstname.lastname@example.org

 As the Data Protection Act 2018 and GDPR emerges with policy and practice from central Government and subsequent development within our school context, our Privacy Notice and Data Protection Policy will evolve to reflect changes, so the documents below are interim but clearly state our commitment to support and comply with the regulations from May 25th.